tips / Dad Cooking

 You can grill a steak.
 You can boil pasta.
 You can pour cereal.
 That's your entire repertoire and everyone in your house knows it.
 Your partner does most of the cooking, or DoorDash does, and either way you feel like you should step up but don't know where to start.
 Here are 50 tips from dads who went from 'I'll just order pizza' to actually feeding their family — no culinary degree required.

-Basic Skills That Change Everything
+Basic Cooking Skills That Change Everything

 Learn to chop an onion without crying or losing a finger